 Vatnajokull Ski Traverse

-Join us for an incredible 8 day crossing of Europe’s largest glacier.
+Oh, how we love this expedition.
+It's beautiful, it's exciting, it's challenging and it's so much fun!
+But the best part about this polar-style expedition is that it's not at the ends of the Earth, which makes it a lot more accessible!
 Located in south west Iceland, Vatnajökull covers 8,100 square km of snow and ice and boasts numerous volcanoes including Grímsvötn (Iceland’s most active volcano) and Iceland’s highest peak, Hvannadalshnúkur (2110 m).
 This spectacular glacier offers the perfect location for this classic ski/pulk adventure.
-Like its polar cousins Vatnajökull has unpredictable weather with potential for strong winds and precipitation but on clear days the views are stunning with rocky nunataks and mountain peaks surrounding the glacier.
+In fact, if your dream is to go to Antarctica or Greenland, but your wallet says otherwise, Vatnajokull is the perfect adventure hack.
+Like its polar cousins (Greenland, Svalbard...)
+Vatnajökull has unpredictable weather with potential for strong winds and precipitation but on clear days the views are stunning with rocky nunataks and mountain peaks surrounding the glacier.
+But don't be fooled by its "relaxed latitude" (being sub polar); this expedition will require a ton of grit, fortitude, team work and an intrepid spirit.
 An adventurer's dream come true.

 Dates & Rates

 Tentatively $ 5,900 per person

 Participants receive a discount on our 5-day Polar Shakedown Training.